Naxel100/Bicing-bot/README.md

 ### /graph '_distance_'

 Creates a graph with the given distance.
-If you don't specify any distance it will be automatically created with distance 1000.To deepen in how differents algorithms are used to create the graph with the maximum efficiency see `Graph creation`.
+If you don't specify any distance it will be automatically created with distance 1000.
+To deepen in how different algorithms are used to create the graph to guarantee the maximum efficiency see `Graph creation`.

 ### /route '_address1_' '_address2_'

 Displays a map of the route from address1 to address2 navigating through the graph with a condition, the user can cycle only once.
 If only an address is indicated, the route will be created from your current location.
 If it hasn't been given, the bot will ask for it.
 Moreover, it will calculate the journey's time considering that the walking speed is 4 km/h and 10 km/h if cycling.

-### /fastest\_route '_address1' '_address2_'
+### /fastest\_route '_address1_' '_address2_'

 This command does the same work that the **/route** command but with the unique difference that it allows the user to cycle more than once.
 This command is little slower than the previous one but it ensures the fastest route from the start point to the destination.